el3um4s/strani-anelli-blog/_posts/2021/2021-07-09-electron-ipcmain-ipcrenderer-typescript-english/2021-07-09-electron-ipcmain-ipcrenderer-typescript-english.md

 ---
-title: "Electron e TypeScript: come usare ipcMain e ipcRenderer"
+title: "Electron and TypeScript: how to use ipcMain and ipcRenderer (English)"
 published: true
 usa_webp: true
 header: